 When you help others with their own challenges, the benefits are twofold: you bring positive energy into someone else’s life and you make peace with your past.
 Some survivors even dedicate their time and energy to helping other abused and mistreated women escape from catastrophic situations, having been in that situation themselves.
 Use your personal abilities and strengths to help you decide the best way you can help others.

-At Alexandra Geczi Family Law we empower women to reclaim their lost identities and take back control of their lives.
+At Alexandra Geczi, PLLC, we empower women to reclaim their lost identities and take back control of their lives.
 Helping our clients make the shift from victim to survivor is just one of the ways we’re different.
+Fill out our form today to request a consultation or call for more information.
+We look forward to working with you.